oracle/oracle-r2dbc/README.md

   "SELECT value FROM example WHERE id=:id") .bind("id", 99)
 ```
-The `bind` method may either be called with a `String` valued name (or with
+The `bind` method may be called with a `String` valued name, or with zero-based
-zero-based index) to set the value of a named parameter.
-Parameter names
+index, to set the value of a named parameter.
+Parameter names are
-are case-sensitive.
+case-sensitive.

 #### Batch Execution
 The `Statement.add()` method may be used execute a DML command multiple times